kvineet002/Automated-Deployer/README.md

-# Voomy - One-Click App Deployer
+# Voomly - One-Click App Deployer
 You can access it here  **[https://voomly.xyz](https://voomly.xyz)**

 ##  What We Built